 My artwork explores the dichotomy of controlling and releasing, the need for perfection and embracing authenticity and change, and how we practice spirituality as part of a personal practice and public display of who we are.
 I look at how these opposing ideas can somehow live together to create a space in between.

 As I was studying zen principles of design, I came across the philosophy of wabi sabi.
 Characteristics include asymmetry, simplicity, intimacy, appreciation of the process and understated elegance.
 It also relishes in the beauty of aging, which I found in nature to be the source for so much inspiration as elements start to take on a new life as they go through the process of decay.

-As a minimalist and perfectionist it was important for me to explore my art using new mediums and a different narrative.
+As a minimalist, perfectionist, and designer it was important for me to explore my art using new mediums and a different narrative.
 The work you see here is a bridge between analogue and digital.
 My way of connecting to something that feels grounded, authentic, and personal.

 I chose the symbol of the mandala, which is a spiritual and ritual symbol found in many cultures, employed for focusing attention of practitioners as a spiritual guidance tool, for establishing a sacred space, and as an aid to meditation as the element that connects all these pieces together in some form.
 Mandalas often exhibit a radial balance, and I like to play with that balance by often times offsetting the work.
 There is a perfection found in the shape, and when created with organic materials and found objects, there is a natural play at work that continues to explore the concepts of dichotomy that I find so fascinating.